hridoymahmud71/e_wallet/README.md

 ## Stack
 Laravel , ReactJs , Tailwind

+## PHP Version
+Built and tested in php 7.4

 #### How to run
 * Just run it like a laravel project by hitting url, not with serve